robertocolabene/BBModules/README.md

 That's a free alpha version.
 This kind of Modded VCO will remain free, most of the functions to add will be included in the complete version.

 #### Attention
-NEED a developer for linux.
+NEED a developer for linux.<br>
 The developer will be always the same but he can't public the source code.
-Obviously he will have all my modules for free.
+Obviously he will have all my modules for free. <br>
 Thanks to Jeremy for the help.

 ### To do